DevWesolucky/ps-data-cli/README.md

 # PsDataCli
-Web client for presenting data from REST service application [PsDataSb][].
+Web client for presenting data from REST service application (custom PrestaShop data).
+You can use one of two option as REST endpoint:
+- [PsDataNode][] JavaScript (Node.js) server side application.
+- [PsDataSb][] Java (Spring Boot) application.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.